qmk/qmk_firmware/users/wanleg/readme.md

 ```
 Note that in most cases the remote name is origin.
 The above code will merge, push to remote, and delete both the local and remote TEST branches

+---
+## STM32F103C8T6 Preparation
+Cheap "Blue/Black Pills" typically do not come with a bootloader.
+The Black Pill uses [generic_boot20_pb12.bin](https://github.com/rogerclarkmelbourne/STM32duino-bootloader/blob/master/binaries/generic_boot20_pb12.bin).
+The Blue Pill uses [generic_boot20_pc13.bin](https://github.com/rogerclarkmelbourne/STM32duino-bootloader/blob/master/binaries/generic_boot20_pc13.bin).
+The following instructions are adapted from [here](http://wiki.stm32duino.com/index.php?title=Burning_the_bootloader).
+### Flashing
+Flashing the bootloader onto the Black Pill via USB to Serial converter using UART1
+The Black Pill does not come with any USB bootloader.
+This process should be roughly the same for all F103 boards.

+Download the correct bootloader binary, in this case generic_boot20_pb12.bin [2]
+Set the 'boot 0' pin/jumper high, and 'boot 1' low
+B0+ to center pin
+B1- to center pin
+Connect the board to the PC using a USB to serial converter
+RX to PA9
+TX to PA10
+GND to G on the ST-Link connector
+3.3V to V3 on the ST-Link connector
+Ensure the USB to serial converter is in 3.3 V mode
+Reset the board, the user LED should now be off
+Download and install Flash Loader Demonstrator from here: [3]
+Use Flash Loader Demonstrator to flash the bootloader
+See screenshots below
+Select the correct COM port, yours will be different from the screenshots
+For normal use, set both boot pins low
+B0- to center pin B1 stays the same